jhale/fenicsx-error-estimation/README.rst

 control the error in the goal functional.
 This avoids solving the dual/adjoint problem in a higher-order space, or, ad-hoc extrapolation procedures.

+**Question:** Does it work for higher-order polynomial finite element spaces?

+**Answer**: Yes, the Bank-Weiser and Verfürth methods work for higher order polynomial finite element spaces.

 **Question:** What will happen when FEniCSX https://fenicsproject.org/fenics-project-roadmap-2019/ is released?